Inspector Clouseau (film): Plot

-In London, Sir Charles Braithwaite (Patrick Cargill), Commissioner for Scotland Yard, is struggling to solve an organized crime case.
-A gang has been performing robberies across Europe and the case has gone cold.
-England's Prime Minister decides to request outside help to solve the case, which the press view as an insult.
-French Inspector Jacques Clouseau (Alan Arkin) is the one sent to assist.
-Sir Charles meets with Clouseau and briefs him on the case.
-Three suspects were in custody, but two, Frenchie LeBec (Tutte Lemkow) and Steven Frey (Michael Ripper) escaped.
-The only suspect still in custody is Addison Steele (Barry Foster).
+In London, Sir Charles Braithwaite, Commissioner for Scotland Yard, struggles to solve an organized crime case involving a gang which has been performing robberies across Europe.
+Britain's Prime Minister decides to request outside help to solve the case, which the press view as an insult.
+French Inspector Jacques Clouseau is the one sent to assist.
+Sir Charles briefs Clouseau on the case.
+Three suspects were in custody, but two, Frenchie LeBec and Steven Frey escaped.
+The only suspect still in custody is Addison Steele.

-Clouseau leaves to question Steele, but Sir Charles warns him not to trust anyone, even those in the Yard, as he is suspicious that there is a mole among their ranks.
-Clouseau arrives at the prison to interview Steele, who has been working as the prison's barber and when Clouseau arrives, Steele is cutting the hair of the warden's son, Clyde Hargreaves (Clive Francis).
-Once Clyde is finished, Steele tells Clouseau that he does not know who the leader of the gang is, but only knows him by the name of "Johnny Rainbow".
-Clouseau is tricked into a shave by Steele, and during the hot towel treatment, Steele uses chloroform to subdue Clouseau and escape custody.
+Sir Charles warns Clouseau not to trust anyone, even those in the Yard, as he is suspicious that there is a mole among their ranks.
+Meanwhile, Steele works as the prison's barber.
+When Clouseau arrives, Steele is cutting the hair of the warden's son, Clyde Hargreaves.
+Once Clyde is finished, Steele tells Clouseau that he does not know who the leader of the gang is, but only knows him by the name of "Johnny Rainbow."
+Clouseau is then tricked into a shave by Steele.
+During the hot towel treatment, Steele uses chloroform to subdue Clouseau and escape custody.

-When Clouseau returns to Scotland Yard, Superintendent Weaver (Frank Finlay) gives Clouseau some experimental disguised weapons that should help him with his investigation.
-Frenchie stalks Clouseau and attempts to assassinate the inspector, however Clouseau accidentally kills him with one of Weaver's weapons.
+At Scotland Yard, Superintendent Weaver gives Clouseau experimental disguised weapons to help with his investigation.
+Frenchie later attempts to assassinate Clouseau, who accidentally kills him with one of Weaver's weapons.
 Sir Charles is annoyed that Clouseau killed Frenchie, as they were unable to interrogate him.
-After Clouseau realizes his food has been poisoned, he finds a matchbook from a nearby inn called Tudor Arms on Frenchie's body.
-Clouseau goes to the inn to search for more leads, where he is seduced by two women that subdue and kidnap him.
-They pour rubber on his face, which they use to make a mold of the inspector's likeness.
+After realizing his own food has been poisoned, Clouseau finds a matchbook from a nearby inn called Tudor Arms on Frenchie's body.
+At the inn, Clouseau searches for more leads and is seduced by two women that subdue and kidnap him.
+They pour rubber on Clouseau's face, which they use to make a mold of his likeness.